raspberrypilearning/anime-expressions/en/step_2.md

 --- /task ---

-An `<h1>` tag is used to say that this content is the largest header on the page.
+A `<h1>` tag is used to say that this content is the largest header on the page.

 --- task ---